Skip to main content

 Complete

-Click on the 'Complete' button to display the 'Bank Reconciliation' screen.
+Click on the 'Complete' link in the Action column of the 'Partially Completed Bank Reconciliations' section to display the 'Bank Reconciliation' screen.

 Line items that you have previously reconciled will be displayed in ascending order based on the sequence in which they were reconciled (ticked).
 Unreconciled items are displayed as '999'.

 If you have entered an incorrect 'Closing Balance' or 'Closing Balance Date' when you started the reconciliation of this sheet, and the sheet is still only partially completed, you don't necessarily have to rollback all your reconciliations (ticking).
 You can select the bank account using the 'Start a Bank Reconciliation' section of the screen and enter a new 'Closing Balance' and/or 'Closing Balance Date'.
-It will stop you entering a 'Closing Balance Date' that is prior to any reconciled line item dates on the partially completed sheet.
+It will prevent you from entering a 'Closing Balance Date' that is earlier than any reconciled line item dates on the partially completed sheet.

 Split